Cheryl Blossom: Live-action

+Television

 Cheryl Blossom appears in The CW's teen drama series Riverdale as a series regular, played by Madelaine Petsch.
 She is the first character to appear on "Chapter One: The River's Edge".
 She is portrayed as the most popular girl at Riverdale High School, a "rich, entitled, and manipulative girl who recently lost her twin brother by being shot in the head by their own father."
 She is also the daughter of Penelope and Clifford Blossom, who operate Blossom Maple Farms, which produces the town's main export, maple syrup, amongst other things, and niece to Claudius Blossom, Clifford's twin brother.
 It is revealed that her parents' constant emotional abuse among other traumas is the main cause of her mental instability, which leads to her attempting suicide & attempted murder of her mother in season one.
 In the second season, her mother forces her into conversion therapy at an institution called "The Sisters of Quiet Mercy", namely due to her attraction towards other girls, mainly Josie McCoy.
 After escaping, Cheryl begins a relationship with Toni Topaz, thus joining the Southside Serpents gang in the season finale.
 Cheryl and Toni then proceed to move in together at Thistlehouse, the Blossom residence.
 In season three, her relationship with Toni progresses further, and she is confirmed as a lesbian.
 After being kicked out of the Serpents by Jughead, Cheryl thanks Toni for being the best girlfriend ever with a new gang, called the Pretty Poisons.
 After Cheryl breaks up with Toni, she stars in the high school musical production as Heather Chandler in "Heathers".
 Cheryl and Toni later get back together, but no sooner than that does she join The Farm, which is really an organ harvesting cult.
 Soon after her joining, Betty warns her about it.
 Cheryl saves Toni, but is still trapped there.
 While trying to break free she finds her dead brother Jason's body at the farm.
 Alice Cooper helps Cheryl escape and meet up with Toni.
 Meanwhile, Veronica, Archie, and Betty are all being tortured and nearly killed by Penelope Blossom, Cheryl's mother.
 Cheryl and Toni round up the Pretty Poisons and Serpents to save their friends.
 In the fourth season, Toni and Cheryl continue their relationship.
 Veronica and Cheryl start their own rum business called Maple Rum, run in an old brothel club that Penelope Blossom used to run.
 After visiting Ms. Burble, the guidance counselor, and expressing all of her feelings including that she has her dead brother's body in her basement and is being haunted by a doll, she is replaced by a coach on the cheerleading squad.